Mohidkz/3179/README.md

 100% Stacked Bar Chart: This is used to show the changing proportion of each transport mode's contribution to Adelaide's total usage over several months.

+Design Process

+The final design is the result of an iterative process documented in the Five Design Sheets (FDS).
+The narrative and chart selection evolved from an initial broad collection of visualisations into a more focused and cohesive story, framed by the "metro line" journey to guide the user.

 Design & Implementation Notes

 Web Performance: All data files have been optimised to keep the total download size under 1MB for a fast user experience.